nwrenger/console-utils-rs/README.md

     }
 }
 ```
-For more detailed documentation, please refer to the `Rust doc generated documentation`.
+For more detailed documentation, please refer to the [generated Rust Docs](https://crates.io/crates/console-utils).